Shivani-chourasiya/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### Description

-Default is https management eAPI enabled
+Default is https management eAPI enabled.
+The vrf is set to < mgmt_interface_vrf >

 ### Variables